uintdev/blog/content/vlc-3-out-of-bounds-read-in-seconds/index.md

 ## Digging in

-My first attempt to try debugging this was by running VLC via CMD with the verbose flag.
+My first attempt at debugging this was running VLC via CMD with the verbose flag.
 There was no output at all.
-It so turns out that if I want a clearer picture of what is going on, I have to use something else.
+It turns out that if I want a clearer picture of what is going on, I will have to use something else.

-I had spun up a Ubuntu virtual machine.
-I then re-attempted.
-It said nothing really new.
-Just that there was a segmentation fault.
+I spun up an Ubuntu virtual machine and tried again.
+It said nothing new-just that there was a segmentation fault.

 {% figure(src="assets/vlc_seg1.webp", alt="VLC media player segfault 1") %}
 Segmentation faults in the first few attempts